Faculty & staff

 More info about Maria Thomson, Ph.D.

-Maria Thomson is an Assistant Professor in the VCU Department of Health Behavior and Policy and Faculty Affiliate in the Office of Health Behavior and Policy at VCU Massey Cancer Center.
+Maria Thomson is an Associate Professor in the VCU Department of Health Behavior and Policy and Faculty Affiliate in the Office of Health Behavior and Policy at VCU Massey Cancer Center.
 She is a social and behavioral scientist with training in anthropology, population health science and public health.

 Dr. Thomson’s program of research focuses on promoting informed and shared decision making through effective communication and measuring and evaluating sociocultural and health disparities that influence patient information needs, knowledge, attitudes and behaviors.
 Her work focuses primarily in the area of cancer communication with specific expertise in: 1) information provision and sociocultural factors influencing care seeking and cancer prevention behaviors (lifestyle change and screening), and 2) cancer patient-caregiver communication and decision making.
 Currently she is a MPI (R01CA196576 MPI Thomson/ Siminoff) of a longitudinal study examining subjective and objective burden among cancer caregivers.